NRottmann/ROS_Gazebo_Tutorial/README.md

   * sensor_msgs/Temeperature
   * geometry_msgs/Pose

-  to give out the fire source location together with the temperature
+  to give out the fire source location together with the temperature.

+#### Hint
+For getting the pose of the robot you can simply subscribe to the odometry topic (it is published without failure, thus exact).

 ### Submission